-here are people who bend and break the rules, people play by bending and breaking the rules, and the select few who learn to take advantage of them.
+There are people who bend and break the rules, people who bend and break to follow the rules, and the select few who learn to take advantage of them.

 Cothran Harris has spent 25 years designing beach cottages and resort houses, where strict building codes dictate what percentage of a structure can be heated and air-conditioned, whether a porch can be covered, how much permanent structure can be built on a floodplain zone and more but instead of letting the codes restrict his designs, Harris has learned to embrace the rules.

 “Everybody has rules.
 Rules are not an excuse for doing something badly or in an ordinary manner.
 If you’re good at what you’re doing and you work hard, you can take the rules and use them and still do something that is attractive and appropriate,” Harris said.